anwesha-git/airflow/README.md

 ## Project Template
 The project template includes below structure:

-├── create_tables.sql
+├── create_tables.sql<br />
-├── dags
+├── dags<br />
-│   ├── create_tables.py
+│   ├── create_tables.py<br />
-│   └── sparkify_data_pipeline.py
+│   └── sparkify_data_pipeline.py<br />
-└── plugins
+└── plugins<br />
-    ├── operators
+    ├── operators<br />
-    │   ├── create_table.py
+    │   ├── create_table.py<br />
-    │   ├── stage_redshift.py
+    │   ├── stage_redshift.py<br />
-    │   ├── load_fact.py
+    │   ├── load_fact.py<br />
-    │   ├── load_dimension.py
+    │   ├── load_dimension.py<br />
-    │   └── data_quality.py
+    │   └── data_quality.py   <br />
-    └── helpers
+    └── helpers<br />
-        └── sql_queries.py
+        └── sql_queries.py <br />

 ### Airflow Pipeline
 The DAG should appear as "sparkify_data_pipeline".
 On the pipeline, the following sequence will be followed:
-1. Both the staging data tables will be copied from S3 to Redshift `staging_song` and `staging_event`
+1. Both the staging data tables will be copied from S3 to Redshift<br />
+   `staging_song` and `staging_event`
-2. The Fact table will be loaded from both staging tables to redshift `songplays`
+2. The Fact table will be loaded from both staging tables to redshift<br />
+    There is a truncate parameter, if set true, it will do truncate load, else it will append<br />
+   `songplays`
-3. The dimension tables will get loaded from both staging tables to redshift `songs`, `artists`, `time`, `users`
+3. The dimension tables will get loaded from both staging tables to redshift<br />
+    There is a truncate parameter, if set true, it will do truncate load, else it will append<br />
+   `songs`, `artists`, `time`, `users`
-4. Quality check will be run to ensure the data is loaded successfully
+4. Quality check will be run to ensure the data is loaded successfully<br />

 ![image](https://github.com/anwesha-git/airflow/assets/122990634/2d2a8868-6cf5-4e30-b9bb-b773b9fc98dc)